Dev-Pratham/Front-End-Projects/README.md

-In this git repository I upload all the dsa questions which I solve in my local machine
+In this git repository I upload all the frontend projects